Anthony Firkser: 2018 season

 In the preseason, Firkser was second on the team in both receptions (10) and receiving yards (108).
 On September 1, 2018, he was named to the Titans' initial 53-man roster.
 He was waived by the Titans on September 17, and was re-signed to the practice squad the next day.
 He was promoted to the active roster on October 8.
 During Week 6, Firkser caught his first NFL reception in a 21–0 shoutout loss to the Baltimore Ravens.
-During a Week 13 26–22 victory over the New York Jets, Firkser scored his first NFL career touchdown on a 12-yard reception from Marcus Mariota.
+During a Week 13 26–22 victory over the Jets, Firkser scored his first NFL career touchdown on a 12-yard reception from Marcus Mariota.

 Firkser finished the 2018 season with 19 receptions for 225 yards and a touchdown.

 2019 season

 Firkser began the season as one of four tight ends on the Titans' opening day roster along with veterans Delanie Walker, Jonnu Smith, and MyCole Pruitt.
 For the first six weeks of the regular season, Firkser played sparingly and was even a healthy inactive in Week 4.
 During that six-week span, he caught just one pass for 25 yards.
 After Walker was later placed on injured reserve, Firkser played a larger role in the Titans offense.
-During Week 10 against the Kansas City Chiefs, he caught three receptions for 36 yards and his only touchdown of the regular season as the Titans won by a score of 35–32.
+During Week 10 against the Chiefs, he caught three receptions for 36 yards and his only touchdown of the regular season as the Titans won by a score of 35–32.

 Firkser finished the 2019 season with 14 receptions for 204 yards and a touchdown.
 Ironically, Firkser's first two career touchdowns were against the Jets and Chiefs – the two teams that had previously waived him.

 The Titans finished the regular season with a 9–7 record and were the sixth seed in the AFC playoffs.
 Firkser played his first postseason game on January 4, 2020, against the defending Super Bowl champions, the New England Patriots.
-In that game, he caught two passes for 23 yards and a touchdown in the Titans' 20–13 upset road victory.
+In that game, he caught two passes for 23 yards and a touchdown in the Titans' 20–13 upset road victory in the Wild Card Round.
 With the touchdown, Firkser became the first player from Harvard to score a touchdown in an NFL postseason game.
 Firkser's final reception of the season was also the final touchdown of the Titans' 2019 season.
-He caught a 22-yard touchdown pass in the fourth quarter of the AFC Championship Game in a 35–24 road loss to the Chiefs.
+He caught a 22-yard touchdown pass in the fourth quarter of the AFC Championship in a 35–24 road loss to the Chiefs.

 2020 season

 On February 13, 2020, Firkser signed a one-year extension with the Titans.

 During Week 6, Firkser recorded his first career 100-yard receiving game in a 42–36 overtime victory against the Houston Texans.
-Firkser finished the game catching eight of nine targets from Ryan Tannehill for 113 yards and a touchdown in the first quarter.
+Firkser finished the game catching eight of nine targets from Ryan Tannehill for 113 yards, and added a touchdown in the first quarter.

 Firkser finished the 2020 season with 39 receptions for 387 yards and a touchdown.
-In the Wildcard round of the playoffs, he caught two passes for 44 yards in a 20-13 loss to the Baltimore Ravens.
+In the Wild Card Round of the playoffs, he caught two passes for 44 yards in a 20–13 loss to the Ravens.